Bagoum/danmokou/README.md

 # Some Important Terminology

 - "Curvy lasers" (as in Mysterious Snake Show) are in this engine called **pathers**.
 - This engine splits lasers into several different functionalities.
 There are **straight lasers**, which are straight.
 Straight lasers may have a rotation function, which makes them **rotating lasers**.
 There are also **curved lasers**, which follow some arbitrary trajectory defined by a math function.
-A curved laser can be **static** or **dynamic**.
+A curved laser can be **static** (if it does not change) or **dynamic** (if it does change).
   - See `Patterns/examples/new lasers` to compare the laser variants.

 # Feature Wishlist

+- Replays
 - GFW-style gameplay
-- Replays (this is probably possible)

 # FAQ

+**Is there a tutorial?**

+Open `Assets/Scenes/BasicSceneOPENME`.
+The Mokou boss has a tutorial script attached.
+Open it in a text editor (preferably Notepad++ with the style definition) and read the comments.
+There are several more tutorial scripts in `Assets/Patterns/Tutorial`.

 **Are there any examples?**

 Under the `Patterns` folder, everything in `examples` and `feature testing` should work.
 The scripts here are fairly simple.
+Unlike the tutorial, these are not commented.

 The files under `demo` are from old scripts.
 They may not work, as the engine has gone through a lot of changes since then.